criccardori18/odin-recipes/README.md

 With this simple project, I can test what I've just learned, by creating a simple website with webpages insides describing cooking recipes

-WHAT I WILL DO
+OBJECTIVES

-* When I learn something new, I can easily test my new skills and knowledge by updating this website.
+* When I learn something new I must test my new skills and knowledge by updating this website.

-* Practicing GIT and Linux CLI, trying to improve everyday

-* Atomic committing changes to keeo track of changes
+* Practice GIT (add/commit/push, fork/clone)

+* Getting used to Linux and Command Line Interface

+* Getting from *ZERO* to *TOP*!!